Endava/cats/README.md

 }
 ```

-You can also refer to request fields in the `verify` section by using the `request.` qualifier.
+You can also refer to request fields in the `verify` section by using the `${request#..}` qualifier.
 Using the above example, by having the following `verify` section:

 ```yaml
 /pet: